Mountain Trails & Conditions

 Twisp River Trail

-Beware of downed trees and damaged tread as a result of the fire last year.
+SNOW ON TRAIL.
+CORONAVIRUS TRAILHEAD CLOSURE.
+Beware of downed trees and damaged tread as a result of the fire two years ago.
 Forested trail that gradually climbs up valley next to river.
 Ride out-and-back on trail or ride up Twisp River Road and down the trail.
 Nice and cool on hot, summer days!
 14 miles one way.
 NW Forest Pass required to park at campgrounds.
 No pass required to park at Sno-Park, Slate Lake trail head.
 No pass required for riding.
 Electric assist bikes not allowed.

 “EASY DOES IT”